Is installing a dehumidifier the best option for reducing relative humidity inside your home? The answer is “sometimes, but not always.”

 - your budget for comfort improvements

-In some cases, you can actually make improvements to your home that entirely negate the need for supplemental dehumidification!
+In some cases, you can make improvements to your home that entirely negate the need for supplemental dehumidification!
 Other times, a dehumidifier is exactly what you need to stay comfortable during the humid summer months.

 What does a dehumidifier do?